FatmaElzahraaAhmed/UltatelTask/README.md

 Swagger is integrated for API documentation and can be accessed at [Swagger Documentation](https://ultateltask-backend-production.up.railway.app/swagger) when the backend server is running.

+## Postman Collection

+A Postman collection for testing the API endpoints is available in the repository.
+You can import this collection to Postman and start testing your API endpoints.

 ## Contributing

 1. Fork the repository.